iiTzShubham/iiTzShubham/README.md

 - ✍️ Published a **research paper** in the *International Journal of Scientific Research and Engineering Development*.
 - 📜 Holder of a **copyright** for "Synchronization of devices using infrared (IR) technologies."

+I'm actively exploring opportunities to collaborate on innovative projects, contribute to open-source initiatives, and build solutions that drive technological advancement.

 ---

 ## 🚀 Fun Facts